Inside (web series)

-Inside (stylised as InSIDE) is a reality competition streaming television series created and hosted by British YouTube group the Sidemen, first premiered on 2 June 2024 on the Sidemen YouTube channel.
+Inside (stylised as InSIDE) is a reality competition web series created and hosted by British YouTube group the Sidemen, first premiered on 2 June 2024 on the Sidemen YouTube channel.
 The series features celebrity and internet personality contestants who compete in challenges to secure a prize fund totalled at £1 million, with everything they buy or do costing money from the prize fund.

-In November 2024, the Sidemen announced a second series along with Inside: USA, both of which would be shown on Netflix.
-The second series premiered on 16 March 2025, while the first series of Inside: USA was released on 21 September 2025.
+From the second series, it was acquired globally by Netflix, who also commissioned an American version of the show, Inside: USA, which premiered in 2025.
+For the first two series of Inside, the finalists faced a split or steal decision with the remaining prize fund.
+However, this changed from series three, with only one contestant being eligible to win the series.
+A second spin-off series, Outside (stylised as OutSIDE), will premiere in 2026.

-Premise
+History

 Contestants are selected to stay in a house for a week where they compete in various challenges throughout their stay.
 Failure in these challenges results in the loss of money from the final prize.
 In addition to this, contestants are given access to a tuck shop, which features a small selection of goods.
 The cost of the products is taken from the prize fund, with the items having a significant markup in order to deter contestants from getting them.
-There are challenges the contestants do as a team.
-If they lose in the challenges, the prize fund goes down.
-There is also a temptation room.
-When selected the contestant enters the temptation room and must stay in the room for 30 minutes alone with no communication with the other contestants.
-If a contestant gives in to temptation the prize fund goes down.
+The first two series of Inside ended with the finalists getting a choice to split or steal the remaining prize fund.
+This was changed from the third series, with only one contestant eligible to win the prize fund.

-Eliminations usually happen by the other contestants voting.
-With five contestants left a challenge is played.
-This time instead of money being at stake eliminations are at stake.
-The challenge is played until two contestants are left.
+The first series aired on YouTube and Side+ in 2024, but Inside moved to Netflix from the second series in 2025, with companion shows available on Side+.
+In November 2024, the Sidemen announced an American spin-off series, Inside: USA, also produced for Netflix.
+The second series premiered on 16 March 2025, while the first series of Inside: USA was released on 21 September 2025.
+The third series aired in March 2026.

-At the start of the game the contestants were told there can only be one winner, however in a twist the last two contestants left are given a split or steal dilemma.
+In August 2026, the Sidemen and Netflix announced a spin-off series called Outside, set to premiere on September 28.
+The series was filmed prior to KSI's departure with the Sidemen.